Heljarmyrkr/Pyst-it/README.md

 **Contact and Contributions**:<br>
 🤝 **Contribute**: Help me improve "Pyst-it"!
 Fork the repo, make changes, and submit a pull request.<br>
 📧 **Contact:** If you have any questions or feedback, reach out at [kauarodr2005@gmail.com].<br>

+---

+## License

+This project is licensed under the **Custom License** - see the [LICENSE.txt](./LICENSE.txt) file for details.

+- The Software **may not be sold or redistributed** for commercial purposes or profit.
+- The above copyright notice and this permission notice must be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE
+FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT, OR OTHERWISE, ARISING FROM, OUT OF, OR IN CONNECTION
+WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.